m3data/collective-futurecrafting/_craft/index.md

 <div class="container">
   <div class="section-heading">
     <h2>Emergence of the craft</h2>
-    <p>All of what we share is merely a guiding reference for the emergence of crafting in the circles you are part of.</p>
+    <p>All of what we share in this moment is merely a guiding reference for the emergence and evolution of the craft itself.</p>
   </div>
   {% include quote-callout.html
     quote="Collective Futurecrafting is designed to be a living practice, a way of being, a way of seeing, a way of doing that is always in flux, always in dialogue with the world around us.
-So play with these principles, patterns and practices as you wish and share with the community as you learn together along the way." attribution="Origin Steward - Mathew Mytka"
+So play with these principles, patterns and practices as you wish.
+Embody them, adapt them and share learnings with the communities you are part of along the way." attribution="Origin Steward - Mathew Mytka"
     theme="terra-sky"
     size="large"